 A number of private charter companies, including KJ Limousine Services, Vanwest Charters, and Wilson’s Transportation provide a variety of accessible vehicles, from vans to minibuses to highway coaches.
 Also, Quick Coach, which offers a shuttle service between Vancouver, Seattle, and Sea Tac Airport, may be able to provide an accessible vehicle for this service if you request it at least a week in advance.

 Travelling from Vancouver to Whistler, Kamloops, and even Jasper, Rocky Mountaineer provides luxurious train travel experiences with incredible views of the valleys, canyons, mountains, and rainforest by day, and a comfortable sleep in a hotel by night.
 Arrangements can be made at the time of reservation for wheelchair users.
 For details visit Rocky Mountaineer’s accessible travel information page.

-For more accessible accommodation options, visit Tourism Vancouver’s website and use the Amenities drop-down list, or search using appropriate keywords.
+For more accessible accommodation options, visit Destination Vancouver’s website and use the Amenities drop-down list, or search using appropriate keywords.